IABTechLab/uid2docs/README.md

 The UID2 framework is built on the following technical principles:

-- **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate UID2s.
+- **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to manage and exchange UID2 tokens.

 - **Decentralized storage**: To block malicious actors, the framework provides no centralized storage of personal data mappings.